codefresh-io/cap-docs.codefresh.io/_docs/administration/hosted-authorize-orgs.md

 1. Go to your profile in GitHub, and then select **Settings**.
 1. From the sidebar, select **Applications**, and then click the **Authorized OAuth Apps** tab.
 1. Click the **Codefresh** application.
-1. In the list of organizations that appears, click **Request** or **Grant**, for every organization to authorize as relevant.
+1. In the list of organizations that appears, for every organization you need to authorize, click **Request** or **Grant**, as relevant.

 {% include
 image.html
 lightbox="true"
 file="/images/administration/authorize-github-oauth-apps.png"
 url="/images/administration/authorize-github-oauth-apps.png"
-alt="Authoize "
-caption="Runtime components for hosted runtime" max-width="70%"
+alt="Authorize Codefresh organizations in GitHub" caption="Authorize Codefresh organizations in GitHub" max-width="70%"
 %}